Famous lakes of New Zealand

 The heavenly backdrops of Mount Cook and Mount Aoraki make the lake appear scenic.
 Several trails lead to various vantage points and offer unobstructed views of the lake and surrounding area.

-New Zealand’s lakes should be on your bucket list the next time you travel to the country.
-Which out of the seven lakes did you find the most stunning?
+These famous lakes of New Zealand should unquestionably be on your bucket list the next time you travel to the country.
+Which of the seven lakes did you find the most stunning?

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.